BigQuery Cost Optimization: Reduce Query & Storage Costs Efficiently

 Active storage

-Long-term storage (data not modified for 90 days)
+Long-term storage (data unchanged for 90 days)

 1. Query Only the Data You Need